 - Audits.
 Discretionary audits of sub-recipients are an acceptable monitoring procedure under federal regulations, and all of the University’s cost-reimbursement sub-recipient agreements contain “right-to-audit” clauses.

 - Reporting results of monitoring procedures.
-Department administrators will report to OSP and GCA on an annual basis the results of their monitoring activities for each of their sub-recipients.
+Department administrators will report to ORSP and GCA on an annual basis the results of their monitoring activities for each of their sub-recipients.

 KSU Sub-recipient Monitoring Procedures

-- When sub-recipients have A-133 Audit findings.
-OSP and GCA may consider issuing a management decision on audit findings, when appropriate, and evaluating sub-recipient corrective actions in response to audit findings.
+- When sub-recipients have Audit findings.
+ORSP and GCA may consider issuing a management decision on audit findings, when appropriate, and evaluating sub-recipient corrective actions in response to audit findings.
 Corrective actions cited by the sub-recipient should be verified to ensure sub-recipient compliance and may necessitate on-site monitoring.
-The OSP and GCA may also consider whether sub-recipient audit findings necessitate adjustment of their own records.
+The ORSP and GCA may also consider whether sub-recipient audit findings necessitate adjustment of their own records.

-Sub-recipients not subject to A-133 Audits, including foreign and for-profit entities.
+Sub-recipients not subject to Audits, including foreign and for-profit entities.
 Because A-133 Audits do not apply to foreign or for-profit sub-recipients, KSU may establish its own requirements, as necessary, to ensure compliance by such sub-recipients.
-OSP and GCA should consider using sub-recipient monitoring techniques similar to those used for entities subject to A-133 Audits.
+ORSP and GCA should consider using sub-recipient monitoring techniques similar to those used for entities subject to Audits.
 Contracts with foreign or for-profit sub-recipients should describe applicable compliance requirements and responsibilities.
-All foreign or for-profit sub-recipients not subject to A-133 audits will be required to complete a questionnaire in order for KSU to assess capability of compliance with federal regulations.
+All foreign or for-profit sub-recipients not subject to Audits will be required to complete a questionnaire in order for KSU to assess capability of compliance with federal regulations.
 These may also include pre-award audits, periodic or regular on-site visits, or invoice and expenses-to-budget review.